-The Australian Technical Advisory Group for Immunisation (ATAGI), Australia’s peak advisory group that assesses the information available for vaccines and provides advice to government and immunisation service providers, has advised that both BCG-10 vaccine and the BCG-SII vaccine are suitable for use and are likely to provide a similar level of protection against tuberculosis (TB) as other BCG products, including the TGA registered product.
+A review by the Australian Technical Advisory Group for Immunisation (ATAGI), Australia’s peak advisory group that assesses the information available for vaccines and provides advice to government and immunisation service providers found that the BCG SII vaccine is suitable for use and is likely to provide a similar level of protection against tuberculosis (TB) as other BCG products.

-Both BCG-10 vaccine and BCG-SII vaccine appear to have similar safety profiles to the vaccine previously available in Australia based on the limited data available.
+The BCG SII vaccine appears to have a similar safety profile to the vaccine previously available in Australia (Sanofi Pasteur vaccine) based on the limited data available.
 The available evidence indicates that the rate of side effects should be no greater than that associated with other BCG products.

 For further information see the NSW Health BCG Vaccination: Information for Parents available on the NSW TB Program website